 The biggest question that the movie doesn’t really answer is why the twins stopped talking to other people at such a young age.
-(News coverage and books about June and Jennifer go into more detail.
-It’s because the twins made a secret pact to be mute.)
+(News coverage and books about June and Jennifer go into more details.
+June and Jennifer decided to stop talking to most other people because the twins made a secret pact to become deliberately mute.)
 In meetings with teachers, school administrators and therapists, Aubrey and Gloria insist that all of their children were raised with love and support and were never abused.
 And if the twins experienced something that triggered their muteness, well, they’re not talking about it.

 When they become teenagers, Jennifer and June’s antisocial behavior turns into criminal activities.
 They both have a crush on a troublemaking American teen named Wayne (played by Jack Bandeira), whose family lives on the same military base.
 Jennifer and June break into Wayne’s house when no one is there and snoop through his things in his bedroom and eat some of the family’s food.

 Wayne’s parents come home and find the twins.
 Instead of having the twins punished for this break-in, Wayne’s parents feel sorry for June and Jennifer because they think the twins are lonely and looking for friends.
 Wayne’s parents let the twins hang out with Wayne, who introduces them to smoking marijuana and sniffing glue.
 As depicted in the movie, Wayne is one of the few people who has conversations with June and Jennifer.